ScheuermannF/EnvironmentLauncher/README.md

 ### Setup / Installation

-Since Apple is annoying about signing apps, I reccomend you clone the repo yourself and open the project in Xcode to build, compile, and archive it yourself for personal use.
+Since Apple is annoying about signing apps, I reccomend you clone the repo yourself and open the project in Xcode to build, compile, and export it yourself for personal use.
 Below are the instructions for doing so:

 #### 1. Cloning the repo
 This one is pretty self explanatory.
 I suggest using GitKraken or some other Git tool to clone the repo.
 It doesn't make a difference where, just make a note of where.